MellDa1024/BloomingNotification/README.md

 # BloomingNotification
 Notice 3 times on 14, 44 minutes to prepare Blooming Forest Event.

-Works only when the website is open
+Works only when the website is open.

 ## Before Installing
 Needs Node.js and npm